-Protecting natural lands is necessary for the “ecological health and open space needs” of our state but the job of acquiring those lands is not done.
-Unfortunately, the process is at a standstill: Florida Forever is again unfunded.
+Protecting natural lands is necessary for the “ecological health and open space needs” of our state, but the job of acquiring those lands is not done.

-The Florida Chapter of The Nature Conservancy has helped protect many of Florida’s premier conservation lands over the last 50 years, especially with the help the last two decades of Florida’s revolutionary land conservation programs Preservation 2000 and Florida Forever.
+The Florida Chapter of TNC has helped protect many of Florida’s premier conservation lands over the last 50 years, especially with the help over the last two decades of Florida’s revolutionary land conservation programs: Preservation 2000 and Florida Forever.

 The success of these two programs has made fast-growing Florida a national leader in conservation.
-Looking back, the Conservancy takes pride in the role Florida Chapter staff and trustees played in making state-funded conservation land acquisition a reality.
+Looking back, TNC takes pride in the role Florida Chapter staff and trustees played in making state-funded conservation land acquisition a reality.

-Longtime Florida Nature Conservancy Trustee Joe Hixon was part of that exciting heyday and is thankful about how far-sighted the designers were, including former Florida Nature Conservancy Director John Flicker and fellow Trustee Jim Swann.
+Longtime TNC Florida Trustee Joe Hixon was part of that exciting heyday and is thankful about how far-sighted the designers were, including former TNC Florida Director John Flicker and fellow Trustee Jim Swann.

-The Nature Conservancy over the years has recommended to the state parcels for protection and scientifically documented the species found there.
-The Conservancy has also worked collaboratively with the state under both programs to acquire hundreds of key parcels, securing options on the land for purchase with state funds.
+Over the years, TNC has recommended parcels for protection to the state and has scientifically documented the species found there.
+TNC has also worked collaboratively with the state under both programs to acquire hundreds of key parcels, securing options on the land for purchase with state funds.